 Where?
 2, Television Centre, 101 Wood Lane, London W12 7FR

 5. BFI Southbank

 Why not take yourself straight to the heart of the action and take in a film at the BFI Southbank?
 The four-screen cinema shows a wide range of classic and contemporary films, and you can also check out an exhibition or two from the BFI archive.

-Popular with the hip young London crowd, this South Kensington cinema, named for the Lumiere brothers, (and part of the Institute Francais,) does a ‘film for a fiver’ deal for Under 25s.
-Known for their French, European and world cinema offering, it’s a London mecca for foreign film buffs (and those looking to brush up on their French).
+Popular with the hip young London crowd, this South Kensington cinema, named for the Lumiere brothers (and part of the Institute Francais), does a ‘film for a fiver’ deal for Under 25s.
+Known for its French, European and world cinema offering, it’s a London mecca for foreign film buffs (and those looking to brush up on their French).

 If you like your cinema with a side-helping of history, check out Genesis.
 Entertaining the East End since 1848, Charlie Chaplin was a regular at the ‘Paragon Theatre of Varieties’ before becoming a Hollywood star.
 The building was converted to a cinema in 1912, and despite a closure in 1989, the latest incarnation of the picture house is a firm favourite in the London film scene.

 Where?
 93-95 Mile End Road, Bethnal Green, London E1 4UJ

 10. Regent Street Cinema